How ‘The Wire’ and philosophy helped Alex Garland create the new FX on Hulu series ‘Devs’

 The Wire creator David Simon often referred to his critically praised crime drama as a visual novel, relying less on, say, a procedural format where each episode is a self-contained case to solve, and more on slowly building out details, characters, and plot points over the course of seasons.

 “What The Wire demonstrated to me was you can plan a long way ahead,” Garland says.
-“You can rely on [audience’s] patience.
+“You can rely on [the audience’s] patience.
 You can rely on what they will follow and track and be willing to go down that path with you.”

 And on that path is what Garland sees as one of the tenets of his storytelling.

 “All my stories contain an argument of some sort.
 And I’m trying to use stories as arguments, because a story doesn’t feel like a lecture,” Garland says.
-“Even in something which probably seems a bit psychotic and hallucinogenic like [the 2012 film] Dredd I worked on a few years ago, or 28 Days Later, there’ll be some kind of a philosophical position that’s being looked at.”
+“Even in something that probably seems a bit psychotic and hallucinogenic like [the 2012 film] Dredd I worked on a few years ago, or 28 Days Later, there’ll be some kind of a philosophical position that’s being looked at.”

 For Devs, that philosophical position stems from wanting to unpack the intersection of philosophical thinking and scientific logic.

 “I’m trying to explore the really weird philosophical implications that you’d get from science,” Garland says of Devs.
-“I think science often feels like it’s this cold, remote thing, whereas I tend to see it as being something that’s intensely involved with our lives—and what it is to try and understand the world in which we live in.”
+“I think science often feels like it’s this cold, remote thing, whereas I tend to see it as being something that’s intensely involved with our lives—and what it is to try and understand the world in which we live.”

 Devs premieres exclusively on FX on Hulu March 5.